Our health monitoring programme

 Where an individual enrolled on ART registers two consecutive blood tests showing a reduction in CD4+ count or a Viral Load above 1000 copies/ml in any single test, AllLife will issue an adherence warning to the client and request that the life insured takes the necessary steps to remain adherent.

-AllLife recommends adherence monitoring and ART intervention as per the guidelines of the Southern African HIV Clinicians Society which will be in line with most treating healthcare providers’ guidelines.
+AllLife recommends adherence monitoring and ART intervention as per the guidelines of the Southern African HIV Clinicians Society, which is in line with most treating healthcare providers’ guidelines.

 How to remain adherent

 Policyholders commit to take scheduled CD4+ blood tests and to initiate antiretroviral therapy immediately upon registering a CD4+ result of below 200 cells/mm3.
 The antiretroviral therapy will be as prescribed by the policy holder’s healthcare practitioner and/or managed healthcare company.